56kcloud/Training/DockerCon/logging/getting-started.md

 What did we learn in this section?

-* Running `docker logs` on stopped containers
+* Running `docker container logs` on stopped containers
 * Troubleshooting containers
-* The `docker logs`command is actually quite powerful and can be combined with other tools like the Linux `grep` command or others
+* The `docker container logs`command is actually quite powerful and can be combined with other tools like the Linux `grep` command or others
 * Logs don't persist in containers once the container is removed
-* `docker-compose logs` works similarly to `docker logs` but displays all containers in the compose stack
+* `docker-compose logs` works similarly to `docker container logs` but displays all containers in the compose stack

 ## Next Steps, Docker Swarm & Logs
 For the next step in the workshop, head over to [Docker Swarm & Logging](./log-drivers.md)